-Where: Two routes of 26 miles (circular) or 13 miles (linear) from Bramley plus a six-mile walk from Abinger Hammer.
+Where: Two routes of 26 miles (circular) or 13 miles (linear) from Bramley plus a five mile circular walk from Abinger Hammer.

 Target sponsorship per person: £150 plus £55 registration.
 Please raise as much as you can to support our vital work.

 TAKE PART BECAUSE: you want to make life better for local people here in our Surrey communities

 Whether you go as a group or an individual you are supported by a professional and fun team all the way round, the most experienced team in fact that organise charity walks in our beautiful county.
 That “connection” is difficult to find elsewhere for a Surrey-based hiking event.Mark Walker, Surrey 5 Peaks participant

 Surrey 5 Peaks is the biggest fundraising event supporting Surrey Care Trust’s work of creating opportunities for people to improve their skills for life, learning and work.

 Unlike similar charity walks in the Surrey Hills which are organised by private event companies, all the money raised will be used to support charity work here in Surrey thanks to the generosity of our sponsor Broanmain Plastics and our volunteers.

 If you are up for it, you will be so proud of how your two fabulous feet have helped people across Surrey to have brighter futures.

 Starting at Bramley Village Hall, going north on the Wey South Path, we then proceed via Blackheath and St. Martha’s Hill, where we’ll join the North Downs Way to climb to Newlands Corner.